NASSM Research Fellows from 2025

 Description

 The purpose of the Distinguished Research Award is to recognize a scholar’s extraordinary scientific contributions to the field of sport management.
 The award is given in acknowledgment of an individual’s (a) distinguished record of intellectual contributions (e.g., publications, presentations); (b) advancement of conceptual, empirical, and/or theoretical knowledge to the literature and practice; (c) authorship of ideas that are original, important, and validate the distinctiveness of sport management as an academic discipline; and (d) mentorship and support of other scholars.
-Further information about the Distinguished Research Award is provided in the NASSM Operating Code for the Distinguished Research Award.
+Further information about the Distinguished Research Award is provided in the Operating Code for NASSM Awards.

 Qualifications